dassoop/Portfolio/README.md

 ## About

 I am a Java based Software Developer with experience in Springboot and JavaFX.
 I have built internal workflow and operations software for companies.
-My background is in Audio Engineering, Sound Design, and Game Development.
+My background is in Sound Design, Interactive Audio, Audio Engineering, and Game Development.
 <br>
 <br>
 **Phone #:** 770-843-5638